URA on Seed Funding Changes

 1. Questions that will be asked of the applicant if the opportunity is categorized as University Research Award

-3. The answers to these questions will be automatically shown on the PI team’s current and pending report in SeRA.
+3. The answers to these questions will display on the PI's Disclosures/Current and Pending Support report in SeRA.

-4. Once the program manager closes the opportunity, all Seed Funding entries in SeRA will be deleted so the awardee can begin a PDRF.
+4. Once the program manager closes the opportunity, all associated Seed Funding URA proposal entries in SeRA will be deleted so the awardee can initiate, complete and route a URA Proposal Development Routing Form (PDRF) in SeRA to create the URA project record and award setup in SeRA.

 PI Eligibility